balderdashy/sails-docs/Migration-Guide.md

 > _Note: You are viewing the Sails.js v0.9.0 documentation.
 If you're looking for information on v0.8.x, please visit [here](http://08x.sailsjs.org)._

-Sail 0.9.x is a major change from 0.8.x and you will need to make some changes in order for your application to be compatible with the new version.
+Sail 0.9.x is a major upgrade from 0.8.x and you will need to make some changes in order for your application to be compatible with the new version.
 This guide will walk you through what has changed and what you will need to update in your current codebase.

 ## What Has Changed

 In 0.9.x we have made some major updates.
-This is just a quick runthrough of some of the larger changes that will probably effect an application that is currently running on 0.8.x.
+This is just a quick runthrough of some of the larger changes that will probably affect an application that is currently running on 0.8.x.
 For a complete list of changes you can view the [Changelog](/balderdashy/sails-wiki/changelog).

 ### Express 3.x Support